ashki23/Linux-notes/Mac_terminal.md

 alias ls='ls -G'
 ```

-**Note:** To be able to keep above changes, you need to open (create if not exist) `.bash_profile` file in home directory and add the above commands in that file.
+**Note:** To be able to keep above changes, you need to open (create if not exist) `.bash_profile` (or `.zshrc` if you are using zsh) file in home directory and add the above commands in that file.
 You should logout and login to see the changes.

 ### Use Option as Meta key
 To active this option, open `Terminal > Prefences` and select `Keyboard` tab and check `Use Option as Meta key`.